aaronpmishkin/website/index.md

 # About
 @@

-I am a first-year PhD student in the Department of Computer Science at Stanford University.
+I am a second-year PhD student in the Department of Computer Science at Stanford University.
+I am fortunate to be supervised [Mert Pilanci](https://stanford.edu/~pilanci/).
 My research interests are in optimization for machine learning.

 Previously, I completed a master's in computer science at the University of British Columbia, where I was advised by [Mark Schmidt](https://www.cs.ubc.ca/~schmidtm/).